puppetlabs/puppet-docs/source/puppet/3.7/reference/deprecated_settings.markdown

 #### Context

 This setting was designed to reduce the damage from a pair of bad decisions we made in the Puppet 2.7 era.
+Hyphenated variables cause major problems in the language.

 ### `catalog_format`